erikvw/django-multisite2/README.rst

 Domain fallbacks
 ----------------

-By default, if the domain name is unknown, multisite will respond with an HTTP 404 Not Found error.
+By default, if the domain name is unknown, django_multisite2 will respond with an HTTP 404 Not Found error.
 To change this behaviour, add to settings.py::

-    # The view function or class-based view that django-multisite will
+    # The view function or class-based view that django-multisite2 will
     # use when it cannot match the hostname with a Site.
 This can be
     # the name of the function or the function itself.
     # Default: None